fqqlsun/LEAF_production/docs/user_manual.md

-## 1. Prepare the Environment for Executing the LEAF Production Tool
+## 1. Prepare the Environment for Running the LEAF Production Tool

 To run the LEAF production tool on a local computer, the following prerequisites need to be fulfilled: